neuresthetics/grokAlign/README.md

 ---

-## ⌘  Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes
+## ⌘  (rough draft) Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes
 #### 🖿 see full document render in files

 | Part | Title | Scope |